-Bladder worms are small, hair-like worms (they are known as hairworms) which are between 16-50 mm in length, females are larger than males.
+Bladder worms are small, hair-like worms (called hairworms) which are between 16-50 mm long.
 The worms attach to, or bury themselves into the bladder mucosa and sometimes in the pelvis of the kidney or urethra of the host.
-Infection is known as capillariasis.
+Capillariasis is the name of bladder worm infection.

 There are two species of bladder worms which can infect cats.

 Cats, dogs, wild canids (foxes, coyotes, wolves) and mustelids (weasels, badgers, stoat) can all become infected with this parasitic worm although infection in dogs and cats is rare.

 The distribution of both Capillaria feliscati and Capillaria plica is worldwide.

 Adult worms embed in the mucosa lining of the bladder where they release eggs approximately 60 days after infection.
 The eggs are passed into the environment via the cat’s urine but are not immediately infectious.
 Once in the environment the eggs embryonate, at which time they become infectious.

 It is believed earthworms may be an intermediate host, ingesting the infectious worm eggs which then develop into infective larvae.
 When the earthworm is eaten, the larvae leave the earthworm in the intestine, moults and invades the intestinal wall where it undergoes another moult.
 From there it then makes its way to the bladder via the circulatory system where they moult into adult worms.